English

 • Vocabulary promoted through displays in class, enhancing and encouraging a wider use of vocabulary

-The impact and measure of this is to ensure children not only acquire the appropriate age-related knowledge linked to the science curriculum, but also skills which equip them to progress from their starting points, and within their everyday lives.
+The impact and measure of this is to ensure children not only acquire the appropriate age-related knowledge linked to the English curriculum, but also skills which equip them in all subject areas whilst fostering strong communication skills in speaking, listening, reading and writing, enabling children to express themselves creatively.

 Long term, pupils will be able to do the following: